All Episodes

 He was practicing the theories that have been shown to work by Bill and Hillary.

-Vast right wing conspiracy.
+Vast right-wing conspiracy.

-I can't believe Oprah does it.
+I can't believe Oprah does.

-See the different standards.
+See, the different standards.

 Lance, how could you do that to the Andreas?